her/enlighten/README.md

  Indeed, Atom, Sublime, iTerm, all default to a dark background with light text upon startup.

 After my eyes grew tired from using dark themes (especially during the day), I began searching for a light theme.
-In my quest of trying different light themes I found that I was compromising readability for pastel colors, low saturation, and other maladies that kept me from enjoying, and sticking, to a light theme.
+In my quest to try different light themes I found that I was compromising readability with pastel colors.
+Low saturation and other maladies that kept me from enjoying and sticking to a light theme.

 The goal of this project is to develop the world's most beautiful and legible light theme for every day use.
 It should be accessible to everyone, adaptable to